-The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of Land at the Old Abergavenny cattle market under a finance lease but for which full cash settlement has yet to take place.
+The Deferred Capital Receipts Reserve holds the gains recognised on the disposal of Land but for which full cash settlement has yet to take place.
 Under statutory arrangements, the authority does not treat these gains as usable for financing new capital expenditure until they are backed by cash receipts.
 When the deferred cash settlement eventually takes place, amounts are transferred to the Capital Receipts Reserve.